Spring Cyber Solutions Fest 2025: Attack Surface & Vulnerability Management Track

 Q: Can I attend if I have a busy schedule?

 A: Absolutely!
-Sessions are designed to be flexible, and recordings will be available on-demand after the event.
+Sessions are designed to be flexible, and recordings will be available after the event to those who are registered.
 You can attend live sessions whenever possible and catch up on the rest at your convenience.

 Q: Is Spring Cyber Fest free to attend?